LoisLab/pi_os_image/README.md

 - Download the file
 - Burn to a 16GB or larger SD card using dd or an app like Balena etcher
 - Boot the Pi with the newly created SD card
+- Allow the pi to boot, expand the OS, and reboot (takes a few minutes)

 To connect:
-- you should see a new wireless access point show up named "loislabpi-1" show up in your available networks.
+- you should see a new wireless access point show up named "loislabpi-x" show up in your available networks.
 - connect to it using a password of "loislabloislab".
 - open a web browser and go to http://192.168.4.1:8000 and log in as "loislab" with a password of "loislab"